 The decision “to build or to buy” is an important one that has many variables associated with it.
 The question may have crossed the minds of your institution’s stakeholders when considering the purchase of a new Student Information System.
 Some institutions still choose to develop their own SIS, which can result in uncertain outcomes and excessive budget overruns.
-If your institutions feels it is worth the risk, your CFO may want to consider the actual cost of building a proprietary software system, which is far more than the cost of hiring a couple of programmers.
+If your institutions feel it is worth the risk, your CFO may want to consider the actual cost of building a proprietary software system, which is far more than the cost of hiring a couple of programmers.

 Consider your ROI